Caste politics: Caste and political power

 The removal of the boundaries between "civil society" and "political society" meant that caste now played a huge role in the political arena and also influenced other government-run institutions such as police and the judicial system.
-Though caste seemed to dictate one's access to such institutions, the location of that caste also played a pivotal role.
+Though caste seemed to dictate one's access to such institutions, the location of that caste also played an important role.
 If a lower caste were concentrated enough in one area, it could then translate that pocket of concentration of its caste members into political power and then challenge the hegemony of locally dominant upper caste.
 Gender also plays a significant role in the power dynamic of caste in politics.
 Women's representation within the political system seems to also be tied to their caste.
 Lower, more conservative castes have less female participation in politics than upper, more socially liberal, castes.
 This has caused a disproportionately large number of upper-caste women to occupy political office when compared to their lower caste counterparts.
 The hierarchy of caste and its role in politics and access to power and resources has created a society of patron-client relationships along caste lines.
 This eventually led to the practice of vote banking, where voters back only candidates that are in their caste, or officials from which they expect to receive some kind of benefits.

 The caste system has traditionally had significant influence over people's access to power.
 The privileged upper caste groups benefit more by gaining substantially more economic and political power, while the lower caste groups have limited access to those powers.
 The caste system distributes to different castes different economic strengths.
 The upper caste groups can then manipulate the economic and political system to transfer economic strength into political power.

 It has been argued by Professor Dipankar Gupta that the role of castes in Indian elections have been overplayed.